Danofthepeople/EldarisShared/content/Campaign Details/Character Creation.md

 - Did you meet during a shared event, through mutual friends, or another circumstance?

 ### How close are you?
-- Are you old friends, reluctant allies, or rivals?
+- Are you family, old friends, reluctant allies, or rivals?
 - Do you trust each other fully, or is there some tension?

 ### How do you treat the other person?